-A. REPORTING ENTITY
+A. Reporting Entity

-The Minnesota Higher Education Facilities Authority (the "Authority") is a state agency created to assist nonprofit institutions of higher education in financing the construction of educational facilities.
+The Authority is a state agency created to assist nonprofit institutions of higher education in financing the construction of educational facilities.
 The Authority finances projects through the issuance of bonds; the principal and interest of which are paid by the lease/loan payments collected from the higher education institutions.
-In fiscal year 2007, the Authority was authorized to have a maximum of \$ 800 million of revenue bonds outstanding.
+In fiscal year 2008, the Authority was authorized to have a maximum of \$ 950 million of revenue bonds outstanding.
 Bonds issued by the Authority are payable only from specified revenues and collateral and do not constitute a debt of the State of Minnesota.